• Skip to primary navigation

 This is an easy appetizer recipe that my mom would prepare that wasn’t a recipe if you know what I mean.

-I can remember watching my mom in amazement… a pinch of this, a handful of that, some olive oil, a few gentle swirls, one final taste and an overnight stay in the fridge was all that was needed for this mozzarella cheese appetizer.
+I can remember watching my mom in amazement… a pinch of this, a handful of that, some olive oil, a few gentle swirls, one final taste and an overnight stay in the fridge were all needed for this mozzarella cheese appetizer.
 Her movements were like clockwork, rhythmic and purposeful… with no hesitation.

-I have tried to re-create my mom’s recipe with a couple of changes.
+I have tried to recreate my mom’s recipe with several changes.
 First, I added some dried tomatoes because I usually have some in my freezer.
-I also like to include red pepper flakes because my husband loves them.
+I also like to include chili flakes because my husband loves them.

 Enjoy!